-A HISTORICAL RECORD: CREATION TO CANAAN
+A HISTORICAL RECORD: CREATION TO PATRIARCHS

 The same is true of Biblical history: everybody exposed to the Bible think they know it well, until we start asking questions....
 We think because we read the Bible, we know it.
 We only know bits and pieces, because that's mostly how we read the Bible: a chapter here, a chapter there, our favourite stories – we don't really read the Bible as a unified book, and so our knowledge of it is also fragmentary.